mattermost/docs/source/about/faq-general.rst

 We generally recommend installing Enterprise Edition, even if you don't currently need a license.
 This provides the flexibility to unlock Enterprise features seamlessly should you need them.
 However, if you only want to install software with a fully open source code base, then Team Edition is the best choice for you.

-To deploy the Team Edition, download the :ref:`Mattermost Team Edition binary <upgrade/version-archive:mattermost team edition>`, and follow our standard install guides.
+To deploy the Team Edition, download the :doc:`Mattermost Team Edition binary </lifecycle/version-archive>`, and follow our standard install guides.
 The same applies to server upgrades.

 What are the limitations for embargoed countries?
 -------------------------------------------------